 When your child reaches a certain age, around two or three years old, treat foods seem to become a bigger deal.
 The odd dessert that your toddler would either take or leave, suddenly becomes GOLD in your child’s eyes.
+Here’s what to do when your child is treat-obsessed.

 It is normal for kids to want sweet delicious dessert foods often–after all, children have a biologically-driven affinity to sweeter foods, which may be a protective function (sweetness signals “energy-rich”).
 Kids also have more taste buds than adults do, which could possibly explain why they–usually around the age of two or three–start to turn their noses up to bitter vegetables (think green veggies).
 Also, bitter compounds, in historical times, signalled “toxic” or “unsafe,” so this could also explain why kids often reject them (but learn to accept them in their own time as they get older).
 Now that you know that your child is completely normal, read on for tips on how to tame the sugar monster in your home: